mdesai8/Data-Service-Project/README.md

  * The Backend server file is the `routes.py` file under the root of the repository.

  * The Frontend server file can be found in `frontend/routes.py`

+The Swagger JSON file is the `swagger.json` file under the root of the repository.

+The Final Report is the `final_report.pdf` file under the root of the repository.